Omurtag of Bulgaria: Building activity

 At home Omurtag undertook large-scale construction, intended to both restore his capital Pliska, which had been destroyed by the Byzantines in 811, and to foster the development of a number of regional centers, palaces, and fortifications.
 His construction activities contributed greatly to the development of the Pliska-Preslav culture.
 Many sources (e.g., the Chatalar and Tarnovo inscriptions) and memorial inscriptions are preserved, which testify to the reconstruction of Pliska, the building of a new palace with a large throne room, and a temple of Tangra.
 There was an alley of stone columns with the names of the conquered towns in Thrace.
-A number of palaces and fortresses were built along the Danube, as well as the Khan's residences in Tarnovo and Chepelare.
+A number of palaces and fortresses were built along the Danube, as well as the Khan's residences in Tarnovo and Chatalar (present-day Han Krum near Shumen.
 The construction of those projects required a strong economy, which Bulgaria obviously possessed.

 Persecution of the Christians

-Bulgar soldiers slaughter Christians, from the Menologion of Basil II, 10th century.
+Bulgarian soldiers slaughter Christians, from the Menologion of Basil II, 10th century.

 Omurtag pursued a policy of repression against Christians, particularly the Byzantine prisoners of war settled by his father Krum in Bulgaria (mostly north of the Danube).
 The Menologion of Basil II glorifies Emperor Basil II, showing him as a warrior defending Orthodox Christendom against the Bulgarian Empire, whose attacks on Christians are graphically illustrated.
 Even figures like the archangels were depicted in military guise by the painters.
 The persecution may have been motivated in part by the Byzantine invasion of 811 or with the beginning of Christian proselytizing by members of the substantial captive population.
 In connection with these policies, Omurtag disinherited his eldest son Enravota (Voin or Boyan), who had shown himself sympathetic to Christianity.
 Inferences about Omurtag's policy towards the Slavs based on his naming Slavic tribes among his enemies in one inscription or on the alleged Slavic names of his three sons are overly speculative.

 The 17th century Volga Bulgar compilation Ja'far Tarikh (a work of disputed authenticity) represents Amurtag or Yomyrčak (i.e., Omurtag) as the son of Korym (i.e., Krum).